-Permanent Alarm: The compressor will be locked out until the Permanent Alarm is manually reset either by cycling the power or clicking on the RESET button value.
-The low pressure is checked just before a compressor start; if it is OK the compressor will start, otherwise an alarm will occur.
-When the compressor starts, low pressure alarm will be ignored for the number of seconds that Low Pressure Ignore is set to, after which the low pressure alarm will be re-enabled.
-This allows a dip in suction pressure below the cutout point during startup without causing a nuisance alarm.
+Permanent Alarm: The compressor will be locked out until the Permanent Alarm is manually reset either by cycling the power or clicking on the RESET button.

+Low Pressure: Occurs when suction pressure drops below the Low Pressure Cutout value.
+The low pressure is checked just before a compressor start; if OK the compressor will start, otherwise an alarm will occur.
+When compressor starts, the low pressure alarm is be ignored for the number of seconds that low pressure Ignore on Start (see 2nd tab of the Configuration Page) is set to, after which low pressure alarm is re-enabled.
+This allows a dip in suction pressure below cutout point during startup without causing a nuisance alarm.